Entire home

 About this property

-THE TACK ROOM, romantic, with a garden in Thirsk
+THE TACK ROOM, pet friendly, with a garden in Thirsk

 The Tack Room in Holme near Thirsk, sleeps two guests in one bedroom.

 Amenities: Central heating.
 Oven, hob, microwave, fridge, kettle, toaster.
 TV, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off-road parking for 1 car.
 Enclosed rear courtyard with patio and furniture.
 Travel cot and highchair available on request.
-Sorry, no pets and no smoking.
+Sorry, no smoking.
+One well-behaved dog welcome.
 Shop 3.1 miles, pub 1.7 miles.
 Note: No Hen/Stag parties or similar.
 Note: Check-in from 4pm, check-out by 10am.
-Note: There is a Good Housekeeping Bond of £150
+Note: There is a Good Housekeeping Bond of £150.
+This property can be booked with Property ID: 1125638 (The Mill House) to sleep 6.

 Region: The North York Moors National Park covers 554 square miles, with landscape ranging from heather-clad moorland and deep secluded dales, to the cliffs and coves of the magnificent coastline making it a haven for walkers.